Grilled sweet potatoes with chile lime tahini sauce is a super flavourful and simple-to-make side for your cookouts and

 Hi.
 It’s been a while.
 Before we get into today’s grilled sweet potatoes recipe, I want to share an updated version of a message that I originally posted on Instagram last week.
 Like many creators that show their work online (and many people just in general), this accelerated and overdue movement for equality has had me stepping back, focusing on education, and rethinking how I’ll be doing things here (and in my everyday life) going forward.

 Typical content will resume, but things will not be the same.
-Know this: the lifelong mission of anti-racism work will inform and guide my actions and choices, moving beyond this moment.
+Know this: the lifelong effort of anti-racism work will inform and guide my actions and choices, moving beyond this moment.

 I need to acknowledge that my work has gone against this in the past.
 No attribution for cultural ingredients and cooking techniques that I have profited from in some way.
 Partnering with brands that I haven’t done even the base level of homework on.
 Upholding a system of white privilege by not questioning pathways of inclusion or accessibility in this line of work.
 Not sharing the knowledge and creativity of my BIPOC peers in food that have inspired me.
 Always keeping things light in an effort to maintain the flow of clicks.

 Saying things on social media is easy.
-With every decision, we must ask ourselves if what we are doing helps to dismantle an unjust system that extends to healthcare, healthy food accessibility, community structures, and career opportunities.
-This process can be messy and uncomfortable, but it must lead to change.
+With every relevant decision in this space, I am trying to ask myself if what I’m doing helps to dismantle white supremacy, an ideology that extends to healthcare, healthy food accessibility, community structures, and career opportunities.
+This process is messy and uncomfortable, but I know it must lead to change.